 Inbound Sales Representatives

-Inbound Sales is a sales methodology that prioritizes individual buyers’ needs, challenges, goals, and interests.
+Inbound Sales is a sales methodology that above all prioritizes individual buyers’ needs, challenges, goals, and interests.
+Therefore, what does an inbound sales representative do?
 Instead of focusing on closing the sale as soon as possible, Inbound Sales Representatives work to meet consumers where they are.

 A typical day for an Inbound Sales Rep involves answering calls or queries, resolving customer complaints, scheduling appointments, assisting existing customers, and following up on outbound calls.
-Pretty busy, right?
-Inbound Sales Reps need to be incredibly driven, resourceful, and highly independent.
-They need to have impeccable communication skills along with being masters of organization.
+Consequently, Inbound Sales Reps need to be incredibly driven, resourceful, and highly independent.
+Therefore they need to have impeccable communication skills along with being masters of organization.

 - Keep track of potential leads.

 - Resolve complaints.

 What does an outbound sales representative do?
 Outbound Sales is the process where a seller, usually represented by a sales agent, initiates customer engagement from its end.
 Initial contact is made by placing “cold calls” to potential buyers (more commonly referred to as “leads” in sales).
 So, what does a typical day look like for an Outbound Sales Rep?
 They’ll be making a ton of calls to promote the product or service, building and maintaining the customer base, and handling customer inquiries and problems.